YDK-Solutions/ydk/sdk/cpp/ydk/docsgen/api/repository.rst

     .. cpp:function:: Repository()

         Constructs an instance of the ``Repository`` class.
-If the server supports model download, the repo will attempt to download all models from the server using the provided :cpp:class:`ModelProvider<ModelProvider>`.
+If the server supports model download, the repo will attempt to download all models from the server using the :cpp:class:`ModelProvider<ModelProvider>` provided using the :cpp:func:`add_model_provider<add_model_provider>` method.

         :raises: :cpp:class:`YDKInvalidArgumentException<YDKInvalidArgumentException>` if the search_dir is not a valid directory in the filesystem.